 In instances where examiners are able to make subjective rejections, such as an “obvious design choice,” it is not enough to be able to make strong arguments to the examiner and Appeal Board.
 The patent application must also be well-drafted and carefully constructed, explaining the details of how and why an invention works the way it does.
 Well-drafted patent applications anticipate potential rejections, including obvious design choice rejections, and highlight the importance of claimed features.
 That was the case when our firm drafted and prosecuted the patent application in Ex Parte Adams et al., which led to the allowance of the patent.

-Lambert Shortell & Connaughton has a great deal of experience overcoming “design choice” obviousness rejections at the USPTO to obtain patents for our clients, as well as in ligation and before the US Patent Trial and Appeal Board to defend our clients’ interests.
+Lambert Shortell & Connaughton patent law firm serving Boston and New Hampshire has a great deal of experience overcoming “design choice” obviousness rejections at the USPTO to obtain patents for our clients, as well as in ligation and before the US Patent Trial and Appeal Board to defend our clients’ interests.